NiklasSchiffers/Arsch-Linux/README.md

 # Arsch-Linux
-free to use simple linux distro.
+Free simple linux distro.
 This is free software if you paid for it you got scammed.
+Arsch linux is still in development and build from scratch.